 What are the 3 Major Factors That Influence Parental Involvement in Their Children’S Education?

-There are three major factors that influence parental involvement in their children’s education: the parents’ educational level, the parents’ occupation, and the family’s income.
 The parents’ educational level is a strong predictor of how much they will be involved in their children’s education.
 Parents with more education are more likely to participate in their child’s schooling and help with homework.

-They also tend to have higher expectations for their child’s academic achievement.
 The parents’ occupation can also affect parental involvement.
 Parents who work full-time may have less time to participate in school activities or help with homework.

 However, working mothers are more likely to be involved in their child’s education than stay-at-home mothers.
 This is because working mothers often feel guilty about not being home with their children and want to make sure they are doing everything they can to help them succeed academically.
-Family income is another important factor influencing parental involvement.

 Families who live below the poverty line are less likely to be involved in their child’s education than those who are better off financially.
 This is because poor families have fewer resources and face greater stressors that make it difficult to focus on school activities.
 Additionally, schools serving low-income families tend to have lower levels of parent involvement overall.